curbengh/curbengh.github.io/source/_posts/embed-svg-img.md

 ---
 title: Embed SVG without using img tag
-subtitle: Using img tag prevents the use of CSS to change property of SVG.
+excerpt: Using img tag prevents the use of CSS to change property of SVG.
 There is a workaround.
 date: 2019-06-01
 tags:
 - svg